playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 While you might expect the user's login information to always be present, what if it wasn't?
 What if, when the user first creates their account, they opt out of inputting their name and profile picture?
 Even if this seems unlikely, a robust application should handle edge-cases like this.

-Lukcily, React, Angular, and Vue are all able to withstand no value provided to the child component via dependency injection.
-This is because all three frameworks have the ability to mark a dependency as "optional" in the dependency injection system.
+Luckily, React, Angular, and Vue are all able to withstand an empty value provided through dependency injection by marking the value as "optional".

 <!-- tabs:start -->

 ## React

-In React, handling optionally injected values is fairly straightforward.
+In React, handling optionally injected values doesn't require a new API.
 We can still use the `useContext` hook in the child component, even if there is no provider.

 ```jsx
 import { createContext, useContext } from 'react';